Metrological/ThunderScreensaver/README.md

 # ThunderCube

-Cube is a Thunder plugin that renders a simpel EGL cube using the [compositorclient](https://github.com/rdkcentral/ThunderClientLibraries/tree/master/Source/compositorclient).
+Screensaver is a Thunder plugin that renders a simpel EGL cube using the [compositorclient](https://github.com/rdkcentral/ThunderClientLibraries/tree/master/Source/compositorclient).

 ## Build